wp-plugins/media-library-assistant/readme.txt

 * Fix: Where-used reporting now identifies posts and pages in the Trash.
 * Fix: For IPTC/EXIF mapping, single/double quotes in the EXIF/Template Value field are now handled correctly, without adding backslash characters to the new values.
 * Fix: Field-level option values containing multiple arguments are now parsed correctly.
+* Fix: Several changes to the Translation/Localization strings to reduce translation effort.

 = 2.02 =
 * New: For the **Media/Add New screen, a new Bulk Edit area** lets you assign taxonomy terms and change standard or custom fields as new items are uploaded to the Media Library.